Why You Need to Reconsider OTP Authentication

 As part of the general security shift to multi-factor authentication (MFA), one-time passwords (OTPs) have become a common protocol that fulfills the “something you have” requirement of MFA.
 OTP authentication is fairly easy for organizations to integrate into their authentication strategies and upfront costs are low since most methods leverage users’ existing mobile devices.
 However, businesses can pay heavily for this expedient choice down the line.

-OTPs and time-based one-time passwords (TOTPs) are exactly what they sound like: they can only be used once.
+OTP authentication relies on OTPs or time-based one-time passwords (TOTPs), which are unique passcodes that can only be used for a single login instance.
 The next time a user wants to access an application or website, they will need a different OTP.

 Most OTP authentication involves a code or push notification being sent to a user after they enter their login details.
 In theory, as the user presumably controls the device or number linked to the account, this process prevents unauthorized account access.